Slourp/Slourp/README.md

 ## Projects 🔨

-Here are some projects I'am working on :
+Here are some projects I'm currently working on :

 - 🚀 [Laravel Microservice](https://github.com/Slourp/laravel_microservice) - A Laravel microservice for building scalable applications.
 - 🛍️ [Laravel E-commerce Web App](https://github.com/Slourp/laravel_ecommerce_vue) - A Laravel e-commerce web app based on a Vue.js front-end.
-- 🎨 [Laravel Design Patterns](https://github.com/Slourp/laravel_design_patterns) - A Laravel project to showcase all patterns from the Gang of Four.
+- 🎨 [Symfony Design Patterns](https://github.com/Slourp/pattern) - A Laravel project to showcase all patterns from the Gang of Four.
+- ₿ [Crypto Tracker](https://github.com/Slourp/pattern) - An Express.js and React-based cryptocurrency tracking application that allows users to monitor and analyze real-time price changes of their favorite cryptocurrencies.

 ## Interests & Hobbies 🚴‍♂️💪💃🔧

-When I'm not coding, you can find me cycling, weightlifting, dancing, or tinkering with my car.
+When I'm not coding, you can find me indulging in my other interests and hobbies.
+I am an avid cyclist and fitness enthusiast, often spending my free time on long bike rides or in the gym lifting weights.
+I am also deeply interested in cryptocurrency and always enjoy learning more about this rapidly evolving field.
+Beyond this, I love to dance and tinker with my car.
 I'm always up for a new adventure and love learning new things.

 ## Contact 📫